... And for a woman wert thou first created;

 and others.
 25 per cent of affected people remain without diagnosis or established cause.

 These names all suggest a disease, disorder, or deviation from some (societal) norm.
-It is heavily ingrained in us that everyone must be one sex or the other.
+It is heavily ingrained in us that everyone must be "one sex" or "the other".
 We don't even have the language (in English) to speak of intersexed people, states or conditions accurately.
 "He" and "she" leave no middle ground.

 There is some evidence that gender identity (what sex we think we are) is internal, generated in the brain, independently of how we are socialised (nurture), but usually corresponding to our "nature" - the form of the genitals (phenotype) and the type of sex chromosomes in every cell (genotype).

-(People are sometimes presented to the public as "hermaphrodite" for sexual reasons or for profit: those may be transgendered, born physically male, with their original male genitals, but with a female identity and taking female hormones to enlarge their breasts.)
+(People are sometimes presented to the public as "hermaphrodite" or "man-woman" for sexual reasons or for profit: those may be transgendered, born physically male, with their original male genitals, but with a female identity and taking female hormones to enlarge their breasts.)

 Most parents in our society are inclined to panic at the birth of an intersexed baby (they are, after all, inclined to ask "Is it a boy or a girl?" even before they ask "Is s/he all right?").
 In the past, a baby's sex variation might actually be concealed from the mother until the "problem" had been surgically "solved".
 Nowadays, systems of consultation are more inclined to swing into action, but intersexuality is still seen as something "wrong" which has to be "corrected" if possible, before the child is old enough to have a say in the matter.